 While this journey was unpredictable and the total opposite of my expectations, I am extremely grateful that I have the support from my family, friends, and partner to navigate through the struggles I’ve shared with you.
 I hope my story can help someone to take that leap of faith and make moves towards their goals, wherever they may be in their journey in higher education.
-To conclude, I would like to thank CAP for giving students like me a voice and supporting us during a time when our national education system is being attacked by the current federal administration.
-Even though the next fours years will get grimmer and more difficult, I’m thankful that CAP is right next to us to keep us afloat.
+To conclude, I would like to thank CAP for giving students like me a voice and supporting us during a time of uncertainty for the national education system.
+I’m thankful that CAP is right next to us to keep us afloat.